Agustín Herrera

-Agustín Enrique Herrera Osuna (born 22 March 1985) is a Mexican professional footballer who plays as a forward.
+Agustín Enrique Herrera Osuna (born 22 March 1985) is a former Mexican professional footballer who played as a forward.

 Club career

 Santos Laguna

 Herrera made his professional debut on January 22, 2006, in a 1–0 loss to Pumas UNAM.
 He scored his first professional goal on March 4, 2007.
 He came off the bench to score in the 84th minute, as Santos defeated Monarcas Morelia, 2–1.

 Agustin has seen minimal playing time for Santos, often overshadowed by the talent of Vicente Matías Vuoso and Carlos Darwin Quintero.
 However, he has become a key player for Santos in the CONCACAF Champions League, playing in four games and scoring five goals, including a hat-trick against C.S.D.
 Municipal.